-POS410 • Topics in Political Science: (fall, even # yrs) 3 credits Democracy in America
+POS410 • Topics in Political Science: Democracy in America

 Examines the changing understanding of democracy across the context of American life from the Puritans to the present, with special attention to Toqueville's classic Democracy in America; how best to carry democracy into the 21st century.
-Prerequisites: Two political science or related courses.
+Prerequisite: Two political science or related courses.